modanets/openprofile.ai/README.md

 ### 💬 Want to Help?

 If you care about making AI more personal, useful, and user-respecting — we’d love your ideas, feedback, and code contributions.
-Start by checking out the issues or suggesting your use case.
+Start by checking out the discussions or suggesting your use case.

 ---